FabricioSe/FabricioSe/README.md

 <h3 align="center">My name is Fabricio and I'm a computer science student living in Canada.</h3>

-# 💫 About Me:
+## 💫 Here is some info about Me:
-🔭 Interested in full-stack development<br>🌱 Currently perfectioning my JavaScript skills and learning ReactJs<br>🤖 I have a personal interest in exploring and learning about artificial intelligence in my spare time.<br><br>
+🔭 Interested in full-stack development<br>
+🌱 Currently perfectioning my JavaScript skills and learning ReactJs<br>
+🤖 I have a personal interest in exploring and learning about artificial intelligence in my spare time.<br><br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fabriciosegovia) <br>